-My first encounter with Little Steve was on a mid day in May where the tiny man captured my view executing a “full gainer” off of a cactus needle, pinpointing a perfect landing at my feet.
-Not wanting to crush the miniature acrobat, I lost my balance and stumbled into an involuntary roll until colliding with a large boulder on the side of the steep mountainside.
+My first encounter with Little Steve was on a mid day in May, 1959.
+While descending along a narrow trail between Chantry Flats and Wilderness Park, I sighted the tiny man executing a “full gainer” off of a small pile of fools gold, pinpointing a perfect landing not less than two feet from me.
+Trying to avoid crushing the miniature acrobat, I lost my balance and stumbled into an involuntary roll off the mountain trail until colliding with a large boulder along the side of the steep mountain gully.

-After an unreconciled period of time, I slowly regained my senses.
-Looking up to the hillside above I found validation to what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
+After an unreconciled period of time, slowly regaining my senses, I looked to the hillside above, only to find validation to what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
+He seemed in that moment more curious than compassionate.

-With each step I made back uphill his scale oddly seemed to remain extremely minuscule in stature (by my measure, not more than four inches in height!)….. as I approached the top of the bank he began a series of tumbles and flips worthy of an olympian gymnast.
-I managed to blurt out “what are you”?
-He responded (while launching into, what I must admit, was a stupendous 360 degree back flip) with a high pitched taunting-like laugh.
-The little man suddenly ran off, hoisting a miniature alpine horn to his mouth playing an annoying song much like an old Dick Dale surf tune morphed with an overture worthy of a Genghis Kahn calvary charge.
+With each step back uphill, his scale oddly seemed to remain extremely minuscule in stature (by my measure, he could not have been more than six inches in height!)….. as I approached the top edge of the bank, he began a series of tumbles and flips worthy of an olympian.
+In dismay I blurted out “what are you”?
+He responded (while launching into, what I must admit, was a stupendous 360 degree back flip) with a high pitched taunting-like laugh and in that instant he ran off, hoisting a miniature alpine horn to his mouth expelling what sounded like a bad rendition of an old calvary charge.

-I spent the next half hour slogging downhill in disbelief, trying to come to terms with what had just happened, knowing that if I shared it with others, it would only build on the consensus of what many already thought of me and what was unanimously considered my intensely “exaggerated imagination”.
+I spent the next half hour slogging downhill in disbelief, trying to come to terms with what had just happened, knowing that if I shared it with others, it would only build on the consensus of what was unanimously considered my intensely “exaggerated imagination”.

-Days slipped into more months until the years eventually erased entirely my clarity of the encounter with the small annoying Bavarian.
-I was no longer certain what came first, his sighting or my head meeting the boulder that day I veered off the trail.
+Days slipped into more months until the years eventually erased entirely my clarity of the encounter with the small annoying Bavarian acrobat.
+I was no longer certain what came first, seeing him or my head meeting the boulder that day I veered off the trail.
 I’d since had many treks along the same mountain path with my Grandfather without further incident.

 On my fourteenth birthday, Grandfather Simon felt it appropriate that I join in the ceremony of the pipe prior to his sharing of that evening’s story.
 I was honored to be accepted into the ritual, feeling it somehow symbolic of being welcomed into his circle of Ancient Storytellers.

-That night’s narration was unique.
-The sounds of the wind and indigenous creatures amongst us felt heightened and had a distinct clarity I had not experienced before.
-The glowing campfire took on multiple hues, adding and elevating my Grandfather’s evening share.
+That night’s narration was indeed unique.
+The sounds of the wind and indigenous creatures amongst us felt heightened and had a distinct clarity I had never experienced before.
+The glowing campfire took on multiple hues, adding to and elevating my Grandfather’s evening share.

-At the end of that nights tale, we contently sat together in silent contemplation under the stars.
-Before bedding down, I remember calling across the dying embers to bid goodnight to my Grandfather, to which he responded in kind before drifting off………..
+At the end of that night’s tale, we contently sat together in silent contemplation under the stars.
+Before bedding down, I remember calling across the dying embers to bid goodnight, to which he responded in kind before drifting off………..

-Again, after an unreconciled period of time, I awoke to the faint sound of an eerily familiar alpine horn crescendoing closer and closer to our campsite on the plateau.
+Again, after another unreconciled period of time, I awoke to the faint sound of an eerily familiar alpine horn crescendoing closer and closer to our campsite on the plateau.

-The horn behind me suddenly became so close I felt the air being blown through it onto the back of my ankle.
-Turning around, I looked down to confirm my fear….there was the same miniature menacing figure from that day in May before me, performing incredible handsprings off and onto the random rocks and twigs around the grounds, pointing and laughing at me.
-As he flipped through the air he continued his incessant high pitched cackle of a laugh, managing to intertwine it with uncanny cartwheels and the relentless tooting of his horn OVER, OVER and OVER, until it pounded into my head trapping me in his annoyance.
+The horn behind me suddenly became so close I felt the air being blown through it against the back of my ankle.
+Turning around, I looked down to confirm my fear….there was the same miniaturized menace from that earlier day in May, again performing incredible handsprings off and onto the random rocks around the grounds, pointing and laughing at me.
+As he flipped through the air, he proudly projected his incessant high pitched cackle, managing to intertwine it with uncanny feats of gymnastics, relentlessly including his annoying horn OVER, OVER and OVER, until it pounded into my head trapping me in his unsolicited spell.

-Unable to be the brunt of his antics any longer, I moved toward him prompting the nimble elf like figure to tumble and scamper back into the wooded canyon just off the trail as he continued flaunting his prowess in horn blowing even while in retreat.
-I stood there again bewildered yet temporarily relieved for his sudden absence.
-Giving up the chase, I relished in the brief moment I had to enjoy the quiet.
+Unwilling to be the brunt of his antics any longer, I jetted toward him, prompting the nimble elf man/child to scamper back into the wooded canyon just off trail.
+I stood there, once again bewildered, yet temporarily relieved for his absence.
+Giving up the chase, I took comfort in the brief pause in commotion.

 Later that night, I wouldn’t find sleep.
-The combination of my Grandfather’s snoring and the random ill-timed notes escaping that intolerable horn was simply too much for me.
-I now felt reluctantly victimized and involuntarily hostage to the will of this uninvited guest 1/30th my size.
+The combination of my Grandfather’s snoring and the faint sound of random notes echoing through the far off trees was simply too much for me.
+I now felt reluctantly victimized and involuntarily hostage to the will of this uninvited guest 1/12th my size.

 “So”…….after a long pause, he commented…..”Sounds like you’ve finally met up with Little Steve”.